-The proposed three-story single-family detached dwelling is located on the front property line facing Prince Street, 5.00 feet from the center of a private alley owned by the applicants, 12.00 feet from the west side property line and 2.00 feet from the rear property line.
+The proposed three-story single-family detached dwelling is located on the front property line facing Prince Street, 5.00 feet from the center of a private alley,12.00 feet from the west side property line and 2.00 feet from the rear property line.
 As seen from Prince Street, the house is 29.00 feet in height to the eave line of the roof which is parallel to Princes Street; approximately 23.00 feet to the mid-point of the gable roof as seen from the rear property line; the overall building height is a little over 38.50 feet to the roof ridge.
-As shown on the submitted plat, the proposed house will be placed 5.00 feet from the centerline of the 9.00 feet wide alley to the east.
+As shown on the submitted plat, the proposed house will be placed 5.00 feet from the centerline of the 8.00 feet wide alley to the east.
 The City Attorney has ruled that the zoning rules do not allow a side yard alley to be counted in the applicable side yard setback (in this instance 5.00 feet).
 The City has determined that the minimum side yard is measured from the western edge of the alley not the centerline of the alley.
 As indicated on the submitted plat, the house will be located 2.00 feet from the rear property line.
-A variance of 5.00 feet from the rear property line is required.
+A variance of 5.00 feet from the east side property line and 14.00 feet to place the proposed house 2.00 feet from the rear property line is required.